Nicholas Latifi: Early and personal life

 Nicholas Daniel Latifi was born on 29 June 1995 in Montreal, Quebec, and grew up in North York, Toronto.
 He is the son of Michael Latifi, an Iranian-Canadian billionaire businessman who is the CEO of Sofina Foods, Inc. and also owns the British Virgin Islands company Nidala.
 His mother, Marilena Latifi (née Russo), an Italian-Canadian with Sicilian parents, was born into the Saputo family, which founded the dairy company Saputo Inc. Latifi has three siblings: Sophia, Michael Alexander (a voice actor), and Matthew.
 His car number, 6, references a nickname of his home city, Toronto.

 Latifi attended Crescent School, an independent boys' school, graduating in 2013.
 He was named to the school's Alumni Wall of Honour in 2021.
 Because of his heavy racing schedule, he spent most of his high school years attending school remotely.
-After leaving Formula One, he obtained an MBA from the London Business School, graduating in 2025, and started a tequila company.